pbiering/mailman3-rpm/README.md

 ## Background

-Because of huge Python package dependencies it's in 2023-04 impossible to build a native *mailman3* RPM without creating conflicts with already existing packages in OS like Fedora and Enterprise Linux.
+Because of huge Python package dependencies it's impossible to build a native *mailman3* RPM without providing dependencies in USER_SITE directory.
+Neither EPEL nor Fedora can fulfill depencencies as of 2023-04.

 ### Drivers

 - reproducable
   - identical version can be used in test and production
-- no connection to PIP required
+- no connection to PIP required during build and installation
   - should be anyhow avoided on productive systems
 - ready-to-use
 - enriched for CAPTCHA support

 ## Solution

+### native build using USER_SITE

+Package a native *mailman3* package, storing all dependencies in USER_SITE

+### virtualenv build

 Package a *virtualenv* setup of *mailman3* as described in https://docs.mailman3.org/en/latest/install/virtualenv.html#virtualenv-install into a RPM.